Paul Edwards (literary scholar): Life

 Paul Edwards, from Birmingham, studied English at Durham University and then Celtic and Icelandic at Cambridge University.
 He was the Editor of Palatinate during his time at Durham, working alongside Harold Evans.
 After completing his education he worked in West Africa for nine years, teaching literature in Ghana and Sierra Leone.
 The demand of his African students for African literature propelled his encounter with Equiano.

 Edwards joined the staff of Edinburgh University in 1963.
 Encouraged by Chinua Achebe, and helped by the historian of Sierra Leone Christopher Fyfe, in 1967 Edwards published an abridged edition of Equiano's autobiographical Narrative in Heinemann's African Writers Series, under the title Equiano's Travels.
 He subsequently published a facsimile version of the Narrative, and another edited version under the title The Life of Olaudah Equiano.

 At the University of Edinburgh Edwards introduced a final year Honours option on "Caribbean and West African Literature", which he taught with Kenneth Ramchand.
 He became Reader in English Literature, and was subsequently awarded a personal chair as professor of English and African Literature at Edinburgh.

-He died 10 May 1992.
-In March 1994 a conference entitled "Africans and Caribbeans in Britain: Writing, History, and Society" was held in his memory at Edinburgh's Centre of African Studies.
+He died on 10 May 1992.
+In March 1994, a conference entitled "Africans and Caribbeans in Britain: Writing, History, and Society" was held in his memory at Edinburgh's Centre of African Studies.
 A collection of essays in his memory appeared in 1998.